PGM-Lab/InferPy/docs/notes/guidemodels.rst

    :lines: 66-69

-Finally, the *event shape* will only be consider in some distributions.
+Finally, the *event shape* will only be considered in some distributions.
 This is the case of the multivariate Gaussian: